Slow Cooker Ground Turkey Soup

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Since this Slow Cooker Ground Turkey Soup has pinto beans, it’s probably too high in carbs for strict low-carb diets, but you could double the turkey and skip the beans for a low-carb version.
+Since this Slow Cooker Ground Turkey Soup has pinto beans, it’s probably too high in carbs for strict low-carb diets, but you could double the turkey and skip the beans or replace beans with a few cups of cauliflower rice for a low-carb version.
 With lean ground turkey and low-fat cheese, the soup is good for any phase of the original South Beach Diet.
 (Green chile enchilada sauce does contain a small amount of cornstarch and sugar, but the amount per serving is very small.)